nicoddemus/ezored/docs/PROJECT.md

 # Project

-EzoRed project file contains one or more targets inside, that you can build using the EzoRed from command-line.
+Ezored project file contains one or more targets inside, that you can build using the ezored from command-line.

 The final target project generally is a library that have all native code compiled for the target specific platform.

-To build each target inside EzoRed project file, we use a bunch of rules, including target project and all project dependencies rules.
+To build each target inside ezored project file, we use a bunch of rules, including target project and all project dependencies rules.

 ### Project file